bral/raycast-fabric/README.md

 # Raycast Fabric YouTube Analysis

+!!
+This is a proof of concept and will be changing frequently.
+Please fork it.

 A Raycast extension that leverages Fabric AI to analyze YouTube videos, providing transcripts, summaries, and various analysis patterns.

 ![Screenshot of extension](screenshot.png)